Category: Photographic History

 14 November 2021

 Over the years claims have been made that Napoleon Bonaparte owned and played two guitars.
-This essay examines the case of one such instrument now held at a National Trust property on the Mornington Peninsula near Melbourne.
-There’s no evidence that Napoleon played the guitar and his purported ownership of this example doesn’t stand up to scrutiny either.
-While the mythology now associated with the instrument is an interesting subject in itself, the primary function of this piece is to uncover its actual history (as far as it can be determined).
+This essay discusses one such instrument now held at The Briars, a National Trust property on the Mornington Peninsula near Melbourne.
+There isn’t any evidence that Napoleon played the guitar and his purported ownership of this example does not stand up to scrutiny either.
+While the mythology associated with the instrument is an interesting subject in itself, the primary aim of this piece is to uncover its actual history (as far as it can be determined).
+[About 4,000 words, 64 footnotes, one video, five images and one digitised book].

 29 October 2021

-The Great Strike is regarded as one of the most divisive industrial conflicts in Australian history.
-It primarily took place in Sydney and this article examines an early documentary film that was substantially censored by the nsw government in 1917 and rarely screened.
+The Great Strike is regarded as one of the most divisive conflicts in Australian industrial history.
+It primarily took place in Sydney and this article examines an early documentary film censored by the New South Wales government in late 1917 and rarely screened.
 However, in 2017 about 15 minutes of surviving footage was published online by the National Film and Sound Archive of Australia.
-Part I of the article identifies subject themes and locations under subheadings derived from surviving silent film titles while Part II contains a brief discussion of censored themes.
+Part I of the article identifies subject themes and locations under subheadings derived from surviving film intertitles while Part II briefly discusses apparently censored themes and content.
+[About 5,400 words, 68 footnotes, five images, one video and one map].

 1 October 2018

-On 25 May 1870 the bushranger Frederick Ward (popularly known as ‘Thunderbolt’ or ‘Captain Thunderbolt’) was shot and killed by a police constable named Alexander Walker at Kentucky Creek, near Uralla, in northern New South Wales.
+On 25 May 1870 the bushranger Frederick Ward (popularly known as ‘Thunderbolt’ or ‘Captain Thunderbolt’) was shot and killed by a police trooper named Alexander Walker at Kentucky Creek, near Uralla, in northern New South Wales.
 In the following days an Armidale photographer named Andrew Cunningham captured at least ten photographs pertaining to Ward’s death.
-Some of these photos (particularly three of Ward’s cadaver) are well known; however, virtually no investigation of at least four other photos of the site where Ward was shot has been undertaken.
-I also look at the visual representation of Ward’s ‘capture’ in the colonial illustrated press, noting the ways in which these images diverge from reported reality.
+Some of these photos (particularly three of Ward’s cadaver) are well known; on the other hand, virtually no investigation has been undertaken of at least four other photos of the site where Ward was shot.
+These include two staged re-enactment images in which Walker participated.
+I also look at the visual representation of Ward’s ‘capture’ in the colonial illustrated press, noting the ways these images diverge from reported reality.
+[About 2,800 words, 31 footnotes and eight images].

 23 May 2018

 The All England cricket team’s tour of 1861–62 generated unprecedented interest and excitement in the Australian colonies.
-In this article I discuss the visual documentation of one of the matches held at Sydney’s Outer Domain in early 1862, near the Royal Botanical Garden.
-While an enormous panorama of the match captured by Thomas Glaister doesn’t appear to have survived, reportedly ‘instantaneous’ photographs were also taken representing very early steps in the evolution of sports photography.
+This article examines the visual documentation of one match held before large crowds at Sydney’s Outer Domain, near the Royal Botanic Garden.
+An enormous and likely unprecedented six-frame photographic panorama of the match captured by Thomas Glaister hasn’t been noted by scholars to date and doesn’t appear to have survived in original form; however, a likely excerpt was published in the Sydney Morning Herald half a century later.
+Reportedly ‘instantaneous’ photographs of the match also were captured by Glaister representing early steps in the evolution of sports photography.
+[About 2,800 words, 41 footnotes, 9 images, one plan and one map].

 3 January 2018

 Australia’s hydroelectric history began in 1883 when the ore dressing sheds at the Mount Bischoff Tin mine at Waratah in Northern Tasmania were lit by electric light.
-Over the course of the 1880s, five other pioneering electric lighting installations were opened in Tasmania, Victoria and New South Wales.
-Presently, a substantial amount of misinformation surrounds some of the installations while others have not been given proper recognition and this overview presents each in chronological order.
-Like my other research articles, wherever possible digitised primary source evidence is directly linked in the footnotes.
+Over the course of the 1880s, five other pioneering electric lighting systems opened in Tasmania, Victoria and New South Wales.
+Presently, a substantial amount of misinformation surrounds some of these installations while others have not been given proper recognition and this overview presents each in chronological order.
+Like all my articles, wherever possible digitised primary source evidence is directly linked in the footnotes.
+[About 2,700 words, 39 footnotes, five images and one map].

 About Me